ucdavis/roles-management/README.md

 ## Installation / Deployment

+### Step 1.
+(Set configuration values)

 RM is designed to be re-deployable in any organization, though there are a few matters of configuration that need to be attended to:

 config/database.example.yml
 	Move this file to config/database.yml and set the appropriate values.